alex-cgs/DoodleRec/README.md

 #### - Vanilla way:
 1. Run the Flask application from Visual Studio Code or any IDLE.
 2. Go to the local port of the application (essentially http://127.0.0.1:5000).
-3. Try to input some doodles, your image data array is updated every 500ms on the website and in the console of the terminal where you run the Flask application.
+3. Try to input some doodles, your image data array is updated every second on the website and in the console of the terminal where you run the Flask application, you can download your image data by clicking the button "Retrieve your Data".

-### - If you want to visualize the dataset:
+### - If you want to visualize the dataset: SUSPENDED FOR DELIVERABLE SUBMISSION, WILL BE REACTIVATED SOON.

-1. Go to https://onedrive.live.com/?id=57F1EE6756D7C71D%2125333&cid=57F1EE6756D7C71D and download the /data folder.
+1. Go to https://onedrive.live.com/?id=57F1EE6756D7C71D%2125333&cid=57F1EE6756D7C71D and download the /data folder...
+To define
-2. Place it aside with the main.py program.
-3. In the main.py program, comment/delete the Flask part, and modify the needed parameters.
-You will then be able to display the 28x28 arrays.